SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 * *Abort:* It is possible to abort the process, if the payment has no successful transactions.
 [See the PATCH payment description][see-the-PATCH-payment-description].
 * If the payment shown above is done as a two phase (`Authorization`), you will need to implement the `Capture` and `Cancel` requests.
 * For `reversals`, you will need to implement the Reversal request.
-* If you did a `PreAuthorization`, you will have to send a [Finalize request] to finalize the transaction.
+* If you did a `PreAuthorization`, you will have to send a [Finalize request][finalize] to finalize the transaction.
-* *If CallbackURL is set:* Whenever changes to the payment occur a [Callback request] will be posted to the callbackUrl, which was generated when the payment was created.
+* *If CallbackURL is set:* Whenever changes to the payment occur a [Callback request][callback] will be posted to the callbackUrl, which was generated when the payment was created.

 ### Capture